Randa-Lakab/Pandemic-Dashboard/README.md

 3. Open index.html in your browser.

 ## 🌍 API Used
-Data provided by the free public API disease.sh.
+Data provided by the free public API [Covid-19 API](https://disease.sh/v3/covid-19/all).